7 (Lil Nas X EP): Songs

 Alongside Billy Ray Cyrus, American producer Diplo, American rapper Young Thug and South Korean rapper RM (of BTS) appeared on remixes of "Old Town Road".
 Young Thug appeared alongside American singer Mason Ramsey and RM's remix (called "Seoul Town Road") was the final remix for the song.

 "Old Town Road" was released as the lead single from the EP on the 3rd of December, 2018.
 The track would become a huge hit, peaking at the top of the US Billboard Hot 100.
 A remix featuring Billy Ray Cyrus was released as a single on the 5th of April, 2019, spending a record 19 weeks at the top.
 Other remixes for the song included artists such as Diplo, Young Thug, Mason Ramsey, and RM of BTS (the latter remix called "Seoul Town Road").
 Other remixes featuring Jake Owen and Lil Wayne were recorded, although they were not released.
-The song would generate controversy when it was left off of Billboard Hot Country Songs chart due to not "fitting" the genre.
+The song would generate controversy when it was left off of the US Billboard Hot Country Songs chart due to not "fitting" the genre.
 Despite this, the song would still gain popularity, and would win 14 awards, including two Grammy Awards and four awards at the BMA's.
 The music video for the song was released on YouTube, on the 17th of May, 2019, and has accumulated over 721,000,000 views and around 13,000,000 likes as of 2025.
-A shorter version of the video became Lil Nas X's most viewed video on the platform and has received over 1,400,000,000 and around 14,000,000 likes as of 2025.
+A shorter version of the video became Lil Nas X's most viewed video on the platform and has received over 1,400,000,000 views and around 14,000,000 likes as of 2025.

 "Panini" was released as the third single from the EP on the 20th of June, 2019, the day before the EP was released, and would become Lil Nas X's second hit, peaking at number five on the Billboard Hot 100.